 Shank, bagoong, peanut, vegetables

-"It's a kare-kare which is a Philippine stew with a rich savory peanut sauce.
+"It's a kare-kare which is a Philippine stew with a rich savoury peanut sauce.
 I take wagyu beef shank and add bagoong, a pungent krill paste we make at Toyo, then Japanese veggies.
 This is beautiful beef so we're lucky to get to work with some of the best product in the world.
 We have some prime cuts, some stew cuts.
 In the wagyumafia style this dish is more homely, what a Filipino would make in Tokyo."

 Jerk chateaubriand sandwich